As the Tri-Valley region’s water wholesaler, we work with our

 flood protection for the Tri-Valley.

-- Funding to support the Federal Flood Subventions programs,
+- Funding to support the flood programs such as the U.S.

 Zone 7 Water Legislative Framework

-In March of 2023, the Zone 7 Board of Directors adopted a revised
+On January 17, 2024, the Zone 7 Board of Directors adopted a

-legislative framework to help guide our work in alignment of our
+revised legislative framework to help guide our work in alignment